shafnasir/MyPlanBook/team.md

   - Can respond to text messages and personal email the quickest, within 0-3 hours.
 - Xiaoyang Wu: wuxiaoy9
   - Can respond as soon as I see the message, within 0-3 hours.
+- Shaf Nasir: nasirsh8:
+  - Can answer text messages immediately, worst case in a few hours, will check emails daily.

 ## Agile Meetings
 - Meet and discuss project in person during and after CSC301 tutorials